Indeterminism, causality and information: Has physics ever been deterministic?: An alternative, indeterministic interpretation of classical physics

 Let us start by considering again the orthodox interpretation.
 Let a physical quantity $\gamma\in \R$ (say the position of a particle moving in one dimension) lie, without loss of generality, in the interval $[0,1]$ and write it in binary base:

 where $\gamma_j\in\{0,1\}$, $\forall j\in \N^+$.
 This means that, being $\gamma \in \R$, its infinite bits are \emph{all} given at once, i.e., always determined.

 Consider now the following alternative model to describe physical quantities which introduces an element of randomness in such a way to always guarantee the finiteness of the information content.
 We thus introduce the following: \begin{shaded} \textbf{Definition - \textit{propensities}}\\ There exist objective properties, named \emph{propensities}, $q_j\in [0,1] \cap \Q$, for each digit $j$ of a physical quantity.
 A propensity quantifies the tendency of the $j$th binary digit to take the value 1. \end{shaded} The concept of propensities, borrowed from Popper's objective interpretation of probabilities \cite{popper}, can be understood from the limit cases, namely when they are either 0 or 1.
 For example, $q_j=1$ means that the $j$th digit will take value 1 with certainty.
 On the opposite end, if a bit has an associated propensity of 1/2, it means that the bit is totally indeterminate.
-We posited that propensities are rational numbers to ensure that their information content is always finite.
-In order to define physical quantities, we thus have to define the following: \begin{shaded} \textbf{Definition - \textit{FIQs}}\\ A \emph{finite-information quantity} (FIQ) is an ordered list of propensities $\{ q_1, q_2, \cdots , q_j, \cdots \}$, such that its information content is finite, i.e., $\sum_j I_j < \infty$, where $I_j=1-H(q_j)$ is the information content of the propensity, and $H$ is the binary entropy function of its argument. \end{shaded} Note that a straightforward way to fulfill the condition of finite information content is that, after a certain threshold, all the bits become completely random, i.e., $\exists M(t) \in \N$ such that $q_j = 1/2, \forall j>M(t)$.
+We posited that propensities are rational numbers, but in general it is enough that their information content is always finite (e.g., they could be computable real numbers).
+In order to define physical quantities, we thus have to define the following: \begin{shaded} \textbf{Definition - \textit{FIQs}}\\ A \emph{finite-information quantity} (FIQ) is an ordered list of propensities $\{ q_1, q_2, \cdots , q_j, \cdots \}$, each associated to a bit of a physical quantity, such that the overall information content is finite, i.e., $\sum_j I_j < \infty$, where $I_j$ is the information content of the$j$-th propensity (as expressed by some reasonable measure). \end{shaded} Note that a previous work \cite{delsantogisin}, we have suggested a straightforward way to construct a FIQ, i.e. to assume that after a certain threshold, all the bits to which propensities are associated become completely random, i.e., $\exists M(t) \in \N$ such that $q_j = 1/2, \forall j>M(t)$.
+In this way, the propensities are all independent and it is possible to choose $I_j=1-H(q_j)$, where $H$ is the binary entropy function of its argument.
+It's trivial to check that in that scenario $\sum_j I_j < \infty$.
+However, in Ref. \cite{callegaro}, it was pointed out a weakness of the simple latter scenario, namely that the mutual independence between propensities of a FIQ is not preserved under under a basic operation such as a change of unit.
+We have shown in \cite{reply} that this does not jeopardizes the FIQ program, but indeed forces us to introduce more complex ways to construct FIQs, such that correlations between propensities are properly introduced.
+Despite the criticism in \cite{callegaro}, for conceptual simplicity we still present in what follows the simple model to construct FIQs using independent propensities, because this will more intuitively allow to discuss the main conceptual novelties and issues.